Riaz1/MooForms/README.md

    * domain (for Android apps)
    * formURL

-   * formKey
-   * OR renderKey if you're using a render
+   * formKey OR renderKey if you're using a render
    * set useSaveableForm to true (if using a saveable form)

 3. Run the sample

+## How it works

+MooForms is integrated into a mobile app using a WebView component.
+The form is rendered within the WebView using the formURL + various GET parameters.